Merton Council Leader Visits Wimbledon Grounds

 Chancellor Stephen Alambritis, Leader of Merton Council, paid a visit to Wimbledon Grounds’ construction site and marketing suite on Friday 20th July to learn about the scheme’s plans and progression.

 Joined by AFC Wimbledon’s Chief Executive, Erik Samuelson, and Galliard Homes’ Planning Director, Mike Watson, this was a chance to bring together the brains behind this forward-thinking operation to introduce new homes to the area and return AFC Wimbledon to their home ground on Plough Lane with a purpose-built, 10,000-seat football stadium.

-Whilst the stadium and public realm are focal points of this area’s anticipated transformation, the estimated 600 homes – approximately 177 of which are expected to be offered through Shared Ownership through Catalyst Housing – will create a whole new community for this coveted South-West London location, whilst unveiling an all-new leisure and entertainment hub for this corner of the capital.
+Whilst the stadium and public realm are focal points of this area’s anticipated transformation, the estimated 600 homes – approximately 177 of which are expected to be offered through Shared Ownership through Peabody New Homes – will create a whole new community for this coveted South-West London location, whilst unveiling an all-new leisure and entertainment hub for this corner of the capital.

 Galliard Homes has already launched its first phase of properties to sit within the site, entitled Stadia Three, which will house a mix of one, two and three bedroom apartments.